ajcr/transfinite/README.md

 ## Usage

-For a very basic introduction to ordinal arithmetic, look at Wikipedia or see the notebook [here](https://github.com/ajcr/transfinite/blob/master/notebooks/ordinal_arithmetic_basics.ipynb).
+For a basic introduction to ordinal arithmetic, look at Wikipedia or see the notebook [here](https://github.com/ajcr/transfinite/blob/master/notebooks/ordinal_arithmetic_basics.ipynb).

-Here's a quick demonstration in Jupyter's qtconsole (note that the variable `w` is the first transfinite number).
+Here's a quick demonstration of the library in Jupyter's qtconsole (note that the variable `w` is the first transfinite number).
 First, some ordinal arithmetic:

 ![alt tag](https://github.com/ajcr/transfinite/blob/master/images/transfinite_demo.png)

 Ordinal factorisation is also implemented.
-Any composite ordinal can be written as a product of prime ordinals:
+Any composite ordinal `a` can be written as a product of two or more prime ordinals less than `a`:

 ![alt tag](https://github.com/ajcr/transfinite/blob/master/images/transfinite_demo_2.png)